-1 Introduction
+Introduction

-The main subject of the CCITT Handbook on "Earthing of telecommunication installations" [1], comprises the potential rise of a telecommunication building and the reduction of the associated voltage drop by combined use of intentional and incidental earth electrodes.
-However, the transition from analogue to complex digital telecommunication systems has indicated inadequacies with earthing techniques of the past and has therefore caused renewed interest in bonding and earthing techniques and their impact on electromagnetic compatibility (EMC).
-Consequently, there is a need for a CCITT Recommendation on bonding configurations and earthing inside a telecommunication building.
+The transition from analogue to complex digital telecommunication systems has indicated inadequacies with earthing techniques of the past and has therefore caused renewed interest in bonding and earthing techniques and their impact on electromagnetic compatibility (EMC).
+Consequently, there is a need for an ITU-T Recommendation on bonding configurations and earthing inside a telecommunication building.

 Within the field of EMC, regulations restricting electromagnetic emissions must be satisfied, and for acceptable performance, equipment must possess a specific level of immunity.
-Electromagnetic compatibility may be achieved by the construction of a common, earthed, conductive shielding network or structure (the common bonding network: CBN).
+Electromagnetic compatibility may be achieved by the construction of a common, earthed, conductive shielding network or structure referred to as the common bonding network (CBN).
 The CBN is the principal bonding and earthing network inside the building.
-The CBN may be augmented with nested shielding structures having "single-point" connections to the CBN.
-These single-point connected structures will be referred to as isolated bonding networks (IBNs).
+The CBN may be augmented with nested shielding structures having "single point" connections to the CBN.
+These single point connected structures will be referred to as isolated bonding networks (IBNs).
 In a telecommunication building, the bonding and earthing network takes the form of the CBN, to which equipment is attached by multiple connections (mesh-BN) or by a single point connection (IBN).
 The selection of the bonding configuration has an important influence on the responsibility for achieving EMC.
 A defined bonding configuration permits clear, structured cable routing and earthing.
 It facilitates control of electromagnetic emissions and immunity, which is especially important for buildings containing newly installed and existing equipment.
-A comparison of these approaches (IBN and mesh-BN), including their attributes as functions of frequency are discussed in § 6 and Annex A. As part of its shielding function, the bonding and earthing network provides for personnel safety and lightning protection, and helps control electrostatic discharge (ESD).
+A comparison of these approaches (IBN and mesh-BN), including their attributes as functions of frequency are discussed in clause 8 and Annex A. As part of its shielding function, the bonding and earthing network provides for personnel safety and lightning protection, and helps control electrostatic discharge (ESD).

-Since the publication of the Earthing Handbook in 1976, several different bonding and earthing configurations have been introduced, and it is desirable to promote standardization by defining generic versions of these configurations.
+Since several different bonding and earthing configurations have been used, and it is desirable to promote standardization by defining generic versions of these configurations.
 Although there are differences among the configurations, there are many important common aspects.
 These are discussed in this Recommendation.
 In addition, three example configurations are described.